pbackz/swift-client-rs/README.md

 ./dl_object.sh example-archive-cloud-container-1 toto .
 > found toto-my-example-dataset.csv
 > Downloading resource ...
+> lost connection # if not preceeded by "broken pipe" that's gonna be OK
 ```

 **N.B. if the cloud archive is in cold state, the first request to target scelled object send a request of unscell for this object.**